 The Lied Center is the venue for a number of commencement events on that day.
 Please plan ahead and we encourage you to allocate extra time before and after the event.

 Picture-taking will be permitted but should not impair the view of others.
-Lifetouch Photography will photograph every graduate at the ceremony as she or he is hooded.
-Proofs will be made available following the event on the Lifetouch website.
+A professional photographer will photograph all graduates as they are hooded.
+Proofs will be made available following the event.

 You will not receive your diploma at the Doctoral Hooding Ceremony.
 You must file for this with the Office of the University Registrar.
 If you are graduating from a Lawrence or Edwards Campus program, you can request a diploma.